cloud-hot/proposal/proposal.md

 	- Discuss with the mentor to determine the design strategy, learn more about the details of the project, get familiar with the structure of the reference source code, and understand the related reference materials and source code.- 20 May - 12 June (Design-CV)	- Define the data type and function API for score CV
 	- Refactor the posix CV code to score CV.
 It includes understand posix CV design and implement CV into score component with score related API and service.- 13 June - 27 June (Code-CV)
 	- Code score CV
-	- Design the score CV API valid test case and score CV function valid test case

-- 28 June - 15 July (Code-CV)
 	- Implement the posix CV based on the score CV API
 	- Make all the posix CV test case pass

+- 28 June - 15 July (Code-CV)
+	- Design the score CV API valid test case and score CV function valid test case
+	- Implement the classic CV based on the score CV API

 - 16 July - 10 August ()
-	- Implement the classic CV based on the score CV API
 	- Design the classic CV API valid test case and classic CV function valid test case
+	- Improve the classic CV capabilities, such as dealing with priority inversion.

 - 11 August - 22 August (integration)
 	- Integrate all the codes and documents for final deliverable submission.